linehanMatt/tmp-content/blog/setting-the-stage-for-retail-recovery.md

 tags: ['changing the narrative', 'retail']
 authorSlug: 'nick-jordan'
 ---
 #### The impacts of COVID-19 on the retail sector exposed the need for retailers to better plan for future business disruptions.
-Artificial intelligence and real-time analytics will be the drivers of post-COVID recovery for the retail industry, providing the information needed to restructure inventory and service for an uncertain future.
+Artificial intelligence and real-time analytics will be the drivers of post-COVID recovery for the retail industry, providing the information needed to restructure inventory and service for an uncertain future

 _A version of this article was first published on TotalRetail in [two](https://www.mytotalretail.com/article/changing-the-narrative-setting-the-stage-for-retail-recovery-part-i/) [parts](https://www.mytotalretail.com/article/changing-the-narrative-setting-the-stage-for-retail-recovery-part-2/)._